Recycle Styrofoam: Make Your Own Glue

 • Clean Jar or Jars with lids

-Once you have your items together, the first thing you'll want to do is get set up in a well ventilated area or go outside.
-The Limonene has a powerful orange scent and the polystyrene can be odorous while breaking down.
+Once you have your items together, the first thing you’ll want to do is get set up in a well ventilated area or go outside.
+The Limonene has a powerful orange scent and the Styrofoam can be odorous while breaking down.

 • Place your polystyrene into the metal pot

-The polystyrene will then break down into a thin liquid form.
+The Styrofoam will then break down into a thin liquid form.
 Take the resulting liquid, which will amount to about 9oz and pour into a jar.
-Label it well as "Glue" before you put it away, so you and your household will know what it is later.
+Label it well as “Glue” before you put it away, so you and your household will know what it is later.

 Chose to use your glue wisely, as it can also act as a type of sealant.
 Once you use it, just like some of the better super glues it is there to stay and is very hard to get off.